-Narm: Given the general tone of the game it's kind of hard to take Robin's wolf seriously when she starts riding on top of it like a pony.
+Narm: Given the general tone of the game it's hard to take Robin's wolf seriously when she starts riding on top of it like a pony.

 Nightmare Fuel: Again, Grandma's house, especially after encountering a wolf.

-Paranoia Fuel: At least from a gameplay standpoint.
-Despite some references to the wolves possibly attacking you at any moment, they actually only appear in a specific area for each girl.
-Though, if you don't know where they are...
+Paranoia Fuel: From a gameplay standpoint.
+Despite some references to the wolves possibly attacking you at any moment, they only appear in a specific area for each girl, but, if you don't know where they are...